triviality/old_blog_that_supports_sage/_posts/2014-12-15-Subgroup-Lattice.md

   </script>
 </div>

-And here are some questions that you might be able to answer by playing around with subgroup lattices:
+And here are some questions that might arise while playing around with subgroup lattices:

 - In the code, I've technically only defined the [poset](http://en.wikipedia.org/wiki/Partially_ordered_set) of subgroups.
 However, it turns out the poset of subgroups is also always a  [lattice](http://en.wikipedia.org/wiki/Lattice_%28order%29).
 Why?
 - When is the subgroup lattice also [distributive](http://en.wikipedia.org/wiki/Distributive_lattice)?